pokemon918/vue.js-tutorial/README.md

-# Programming Tutorials from the "Fullstack Vue" Book
+# Programming Tutorials from the "Fullstack Vue, The Complete Guide to Vue.js" Book

 ## Setup